desiguel/machine-learning-javascript/README.md

 For R:

-Open the included R project file in RStudio then run either logistic_regression_simple.r or mlp_simple.r.
+Open the included R project file in RStudio, then run either logistic_regression_simple.r or mlp_simple.r.

 # Resources